 Lenovo Miix 520

 What makes the Lenovo Miix 520 an outstanding alternative to the Surface Pro is that it comes bundled with a keyboard cover and the Active Pen 2.
-From the performance standpoint, the Lenovo tablet is on par with the Surface Pro as it deploys an 8th gen quad-core Core i5 or i7 processor but lacks when display quality or battery life is concerned.
+From the performance standpoint, the Lenovo tablet matches the last year’s Surface Pro 6 as it deploys an 8th-gen quad-core Core i5 or i7 processor but lacks when display quality or battery life is concerned.

 Lenovo has used Watchband hinges to support the tablet’s weight using the Surface-esque kickstand that can recline at any position until 150 degrees.
 The bundled stylus supports 4,096 pressure levels for a pen-paper like writing and drawing experience but the tablet uses a fiddly holster to hold the pen instead of a more elegant magnetic solution.

 If performance is your priority and a premium build is at the bottom of your list then the Miix 520 should be your choice.